Free Shipping on all orders over $150

 Directions

-1. Whisk cacao powder into coconut oil in double-boiler until smooth.
+1. Whisk cacao powder into oil in double-boiler until smooth.

 2. Turn off heat and add salt and vanilla extract.
 Set aside in bowl.